 Applicants seeking funds for expenses must state how the $500 annual faculty development monies (available through the applicant’s department) will be expended or are earmarked for the grant period; otherwise, $500 will be deducted from the expense request.

 List University grants and/or fellowships (including sabbaticals) awarded during the past three academic years.
 For each provide (1) the period covered by the funding, (2) the amount of funding, (3) the nature of the activity, and (4) the principal results.
-For any FRG, state when the final report was submitted.
+For any FRG, state when the final report was submitted or will be if the funding period is not completed.
 Do not include Faculty Development Supplemental Grants.

 List any supporting materials that you include in your application.
 (Write “None” if you are not including any – this will be typical.)